fluid-dev/hexo-fluid-docs/docs/en/example/README.md

 ## Config (Critical)

-[Override-Configuration](/en/guide/#override-configuration) is recommended, you can You can customize config outside of the theme directory without worrying about losing configuration when updating the theme.
+[Override-Configuration](/en/guide/#override-configuration) is recommended, you can customize config outside of the theme directory without worrying about losing configuration when updating the theme.

 create `_data` directory in the source directory of blog (not source in the theme directory), then create another two config documents: